-I decided to volunteer helping people get their GED
+I decided to do volunteer work to help people get their GED

 I used to be the typical quitter.
 I left my high school when I was 17.
-I earned my GED, so all career choices were obviously open to me, but I decided to volunteer and help others.
-It came to me after being isolated in a dreary job search, trying to figure out what is next in my life.
+I earned my GED, so all career choices were obviously open to me, but I decided to volunteer and help others by supporting their online learning.
+I work with Best GED classes and a few days a week I chat and talk to people about their challenges.
+It came to me after being isolated in a dreary job search, trying to figure out what is next in my life so I decided to do volunteer work to help people get their GED.

 A year ago, I sat in Starbucks cafes, in my apartment, in other friends apartments searching for the next great career move.
 What I ended up finding was just another job that will look good on my lackadaisical resume.